 Hypnotherapy is excellent at lowering stress and anxiety levels, both the general level of anxiety surrounding chronic pain and the discomfort related to chronic pain. combined with Cognitive Behavioural Therapy (CBT) to improve the inner mind and mood, changing habits, thought behaviours and beliefs can also help the sufferer to regain their self-confidence and self-esteem, and alleviate any fears and or phobias that have resulted from suffering from chronic pain using various techniques e.g. relaxation breathing exercises, meditation, or nature walks can also relieve the strain and improve sleep patterns and to develop better coping skills for pain and other stressors.

-Hypnotherapy is excellent at lowering stress and anxiety levels, both the general level of anxietychange the feelings and level of intensity combined with Cognitive Behavioural Therapy (CBT) to improve the inner mind and mood, changing habits, thought behaviours and beliefs can also help the sufferer to regain their self-confidence and self-esteem, and alleviate any fears and or phobias that have resulted from suffering from IBS.
+Hypnotherapy is excellent at lowering stress and anxiety levels, both the general level of anxiety and also combined with primary core technique’s NLP Time Line Therapy to change the feelings and level of intensity combined with Cognitive Behavioural Therapy (CBT) to improve the inner mind and mood, changing habits, thought behaviours and beliefs can also help the sufferer to regain their self-confidence and self-esteem, and alleviate any fears and or phobias that have resulted from suffering from IBS.